What is a Certified Lay Minister?

 David B. Palmer

-David B. Palmer is a Certified Lay Minister and Director of Lay Servant Ministries for the North Central District in the Florida Conference United Methodist Church.
-He is assigned to Belleview UMC’s ministry team in roles including preaching, teaching, and developing leaders, and in congregational care, missions, and community connections.
-David serves in district pulpit supply, as a conference lay delegate and on the Conference Board of Lay Servant Ministries.
+David B. Palmer is a Certified Lay Minister (CLM) serving as Conference Co-Director of Lay Servant Ministries in the Florida Conference of United Methodist Church (UMC).
+He is assigned to Belleview UMC in roles of teaching, preaching, developing leaders, congregational care, missions, and community connections including Northeast district pulpit supply.
+David serves on the Conference Board of Laity and Committee for Lay Servant Ministries.
 His career encompasses senior executive leadership in public safety services and as an adjunct college professor focused on leadership, strategic decisionmaking, and outstanding on-line learning.
-David brings his spiritual gifts, talents, and enthusiasm as a BeADisciple.com instructor to mentor future Certified Lay Ministers in exceptional service as Jesus’ disciples.
+David brings his spiritual gifts, talents, and enthusiasm as a BeADisciple.com instructor and CLM Program Coordinator to mentor future Certified Lay Ministers in exceptional service as Jesus’ disciples.

 De Keimach